-This training programme is for Senior Nurses and Allied Health Professionals working in NHS Lothian who have been nominated for an extended role in relation to discussing and completing DNACPR forms.
+This pilot training programme is for Senior Nurses and Allied Health Professionals working in NHS Lothian who have been nominated by their manager for an extended role in relation to discussing and completing DNACPR forms.

 Our normal programme of ACP workshops will resume in 2019.
 Please contact the EC4H administrator for information